 Do not remove radiator cap unless it is required.
-Check the coolant level in the surge tank.
+Check the coolant level in the coolant recovery tank.

 Do not mix up the antifreeze from different makers.
 Mixing the two compounds can cause generation of foreign material which can damage the system.
-Therefore, it Is authorized HYUNDAI recommended to use HD CONSTRUCTION EQUIPMENT genuine antifreeze solution.
+Therefore, it is recommended to use authorized HD HYUNDAI CONSTRUCTION EQUIPMENT genuine antifreeze solution.